1 WEEK IN NORTHERN ITALY

 • Other options upon request

-Benvenuti in Italia, welcome to Italy.
+Benvenuti in Italia, and Welcome to Puglia!

 The Trulli are famous worldwide for their beauty and unique characteristics and represent one of the most extraordinary examples of Italian folk architecture.
 They were built in a particular historical period when the construction of stable dwellings was highly taxed; the region's inhabitants thus boasted a great capacity to adapt and an exceptional cleverness in coming up with the Trulli, temporary houses built with the local stone.
 From precariousness to stability - the process of transformation and recovery and the deference to the originality of the work earned the Trulli of Alberobello their recognition as a World Heritage Site.